seek-oss/fsharp-workshop/README.md

 1. list.fsx
 1. pattern_matching.fsx

+## Profiles project
+The project in the profiles folder is a simple web project that implements simple API validation using the suave web framework.

+The validation should be implemented in `profiles.server/Profile1.fs`.
+The sample provided shows validating that the firstname is a required field.

+Tests for all validations are provided in `profiles.tests/Profile1Tests.fs`.
+You should keep adding validations until all the tests pass.

 ## Game of Life project
 The project in the life folder is a suave based game of life web application with some critical elements removed.